 - Give an overall score each day for the general quality of your relationship, based on all of the above.

 Keep records for a couple of months at least.
-It’s possible that hormonal changes can affect some women’s perception of their relationships, so be aware of fluctuations, and don’t make big decisions at the wrong time of the month.
+It’s possible that hormonal changes can affect some women’s perception of their relationships, so be aware of fluctuations, and don’t make big decisions on the spur of the moment.

 If your records seem to be pointing towards the need to break up, you then need to think about managing the break-up and about practical considerations, including financial and legal.
 To find out more about these, you could visit the Divorce Club website, where there is a wealth of information, advice, personal stories and videos about how its members coped with the divorce process.
 Most of the advice and principles apply to couples that are not married too.